mattsbanner-vault/matomo-dip/README.md

-# Matomo Dynamic Exclude IP Updater
+# Matomo - Automatic Dynamic IP Address Updater

 Simple script that can update the global exclude IP's of [Matomo](https://matomo.org/) to the resolution of hostnames.

 Dynamic DNS hostnames can be specified in the array, along with any static IP's you wish to add.
+Matomo will then exclude visitors at these addresses from being tracked.

+**Any IP addresses added via the UI, will be overwritten by this script.**

 ## Install